 Reporting to a CSA will aid in providing emergency notification and timely warning notices to the campus and/or community, when appropriate.
 Reporting crimes will ensure inclusion in annual crime statistics.
 Suspicious or inappropriate activities, conduct which is questionable for criminal activity, or nonemergency safety concerns occurring on campus, should also be reported.

-CSAs on the HealthPoint distance site are:
+The CSA on the HealthSource of Ohio distance site is: